-A broad-based academic institution, AUM is organized into six academic schools and one service or extension division.
-The academic schools are Liberal Arts, Sciences, Education, Nursing, Business, and the Air University Graduate Division.
+A broad-based academic institution, AUM is organized into five academic schools and one extension division.
+The academic schools are Liberal Arts, Sciences, Education, Nursing, and Business.
 All schools, with the exception of Nursing, offer graduate level courses.
-The Extension Division is the Division of Continuing Education.
+The extension division is the Division of Continuing Education.

-The Air University Graduate Division is set up in cooperation with the Air University at Maxwell Air Force Base located in Montgomery.
+In addition, AUM's Air University Graduate Program is set up in cooperation with the Air University at Maxwell Air Force Base located in Montgomery.
 Through this cooperative effort, Master's degree programs are offered in Political Science and Public Administration.
 These classes meet at Maxwell Air Force Base in facilities provided by the Air University.

 Classes on the AUM campus are held Monday through Thursday, from 8 a.m. to 10 p.m. and on Friday and Saturday at hours which vary from quarter to quarter.
-Offering classes during the day and evening hours has been a standard practice at the University since Fall Quarter 1969, and provides students greater flexibility in scheduling classes.
-The total number of students enrolled at AUM during Fall Quarter 1984, was 5,142.
-In addition to the students enrolled in credit courses, over 1,421 persons were enrolled in Continuing Education activities.
+Offering classes during the day and evening hours has been a standard practice at the University since Fall Quarter, 1969, and provides students greater flexibility in course scheduling.
+The total number of students enrolled at AUM during Fall Quarter 1985 was 5,294.
+In addition to the students enrolled in credit courses, over 15,000 persons were enrolled in Continuing Education activities.